Corporate Culture Supporting Agile Mindset

 Mutual respect is a binding force of these notions.
 Companies in an ecosystem respect each other’s roles, rather than try to “crush the competition”.
 In fact, from coaching we learn that the origin of the term compete comes from striving to make each other better.
 Managers and team members have equal distinction.
 Trust, earned from integrity, has to be high enough for employees to be able to speak the truth.
 Collaboration depends on the safety of speaking freely.
 Invention and problem-solving do too.

 Modern production can take on large tangled and complex projects whose execution may need to change as the project progresses.
 We need to think of this change as growth and learning, rather than painful mistake-ridden missteps toward an end-goal.
+In Agile is Not a Process, It’s a Mindset, Lisa Rich redefines how to look at failure in order to learn.
 We grow from continuously learning and improving.
 We motivate through this complexity with a vision, instead of the fear of failing or being fired.
 The vision helps us take one small step at a time to improve value.
 And the vision itself may evolve as the complexity of the project evolves.